leeping-ng/Autoscaling-CV-Inference/README.md

 It is quite common for CV inference instances to require initialisation time for importing heavy packages such as TensorFlow and OpenCV, or for downloading model weights.
 This means that while App Engine has spun up a new instance to handle the increased traffic, this new instance is not quite ready to receive traffic yet, which may lead to failures.

 I added a 10 second delay and ran the same load test with autoscaling enabled.
-The failure rate was 100% (unfortunately not captured in plots) at the beginning, as expected, as the instances were still undergoing "initialisation".
-As more instances completed initialisation, the failure rate started to drop until it reached about 4% at the end of this run.
+Some requests started to fail, as expected, as the instances were still undergoing "initialisation".
+At worst, the failure rate reached about 8%.
+As more instances completed initialisation, the number of instantaneous failures gradually dropped zero.

 <img src='images/app_engine/unlimited_inst_10_sec_init.png'><br>
-*With 10 second delay - 4% failure*
+*With 10 second delay - 8% failure at max*

-The plots above did not capture the ramp up to 1000 users, and therefore we cannot observe the 100% failure rate.
-However, the red line in first plot above (Total Requests per Second) shows that there were still some failed requests about halfway through the run.
+The red line in first plot above (Total Requests per Second) shows that there were some failed requests about halfway through the run.
 The median response time in second plot above (Response Times) is also much higher at about 10 seconds at the beginning, before it started dropping and stabilising at 3 seconds.

+From these results, it is apparent that initialisation time does lead to failures, and we will see how we can mitigate this in the next section on Cloud Run.

 ## Other Findings